How Old Does a Kid Have to Be to Stay Home Alone?

 • Staying within designated rooms or areas of the house.

-• Dial 911 or your local emergency number.
+• Dialing 911 or your local emergency number.

 • Contacting you or a backup adult.